ArkEcosystemArchive/docs-legacy/docs/tutorials/core/plugins/how-to-interact-with-the-database.md

 ---
-title: How to interact with the database
+title: "How to Interact With the Database"
 ---

-# How to interact with the database
+# How to Interact With the Database

 [[toc]]

-## Getting started
+## Getting Started

 Blocks and transactions are the bread and butter of every blockchain.
 Core stores them in a [PostgreSQL](https://www.postgresql.org/) database.